aerospike/aerospike-client-python/doc/query.rst

 .. object:: options

-    A :class:`dict` of optional scan options which are applicable to :meth:`Query.foreach` and :meth:`Query.results`.
+    A :class:`dict` of optional query options which are applicable to :meth:`Query.foreach` and :meth:`Query.results`.

     .. hlist::
         :columns: 1